Team

 I carried out my studies at the Lebanese University where I received my Bachelor's degree in Biochemistry.
 In 2020, I received my Master's degree in Chemistry and Biology of Bioactive Molecules.
 During my master's, I joined prof. Ziad Abdel Razzak lab at the Lebanese University where I studied the interaction of cigarette smoke condensate and its inorganic components with amiodarone in terms of toxicity.

-I start working at Dioscuri Centre for Metabolic Diseases in November 2021.
+I joined the Dioscuri Centre for Metabolic Diseases in November 2021.
 My current project aims to increase the performance of skeletal muscles and brown adipose tissue to combat obesity and related diseases.

 Carlos Acosta Gallo - MSc -